Adi2612/Cardinal/README.md

 - `app/` : Contains the UI code for the cardinal dashboard
 - `build/` : Contains the code for cloning and building docker container
 - `local-dev-stack/` : Contains the code for grouping the code and running the services
+- `api/` : Contains the code for handling the backend requests

+## Requirements